AriaFallah/WebpackTutorial/part1/README.md

 ### Plugins

 Plugins, like the name suggests, add extra functionality to webpack.
-One frequently used plugin is the `UglifyJsPlugin`, which lets you minify your javascript code.
+One frequently used plugin is the `UglifyJsPlugin`, which lets you minify your JavaScript code.
 We'll cover how to use this later.

 ## Your Config File